 What is STEAM?

-For example, one high school in Andover, Mass., drew attention to its STEAM practices by teaching geometry through the lens of art.
+In one real-life example of STEAM in action, an Andover, Mass., high school drew the spotlight for its approach to teaching geometry through the lens of art.
 “Through a scavenger hunt at a local museum, math and art students come to understand that scale in geometry is the same thing as perspective in art,” Andover High teacher Meghan Michaud said in a U.S. News article.

 Why is STEAM so Important?